modulocity/automationstationgame.com/_posts/devlog-21.md

   <source src="https://i.imgur.com/y2yejpq.mp4" type="video/mp4" />
 </video>

 There is a lot to unpack in this gif.
 As a cartridge is placed in the Decrypter, a progress bar appears in the top left of the screen.
-Normally it won't fill up quite so fast, so this serves as a way to track the progress of the decryption.
+Normally, it won't fill up quite so fast, so this serves as a way to track the progress of the decryption.
 Once completed, it flashes, signaling the opportunity to claim the new unlock by clicking on the UI.

 There is a new set of shortcuts in the top right of the screen for navigation ease, especially for new players.
 Once a new building is unlocked, small notification bubbles will appear on the build mode shortcut and the newly unlocked building in the build mode toolbar.

 ### Identifying problems

 While I was reasonably happy with how this was looking, I knew there were some problems with it.
 But I was having trouble figuring out exactly what the problems were or how to improve it.
 I decided to show a preview of the decryption mechanic to a friend and received some great critical feedback for some of the problems with this design.

 The first problem was how the decryption progress bar felt awkward and inconsistent with the rest of the game.
 Generally, I opt for more diegetic and physical interactions instead of relying on UI.
-A great example of this is how the player has to physically slot a cartridge in the decrypter to kick of the decryption instead of opening a menu.
+A great example of this is how the player has to physically slot a cartridge in the Decrypter to kick off the decryption instead of opening a menu.
 However, once the cartridge was slotted, it suddenly requires the player to watch and interact with a piece of UI in the top left of the screen.
 This is awkward and feels unnecessary.
 The main reason for doing it this way originally was simply for convenience.
 That way, the player could claim an unlock from anywhere on the map.
 But because the player has to be there to physically slot in the next cartridge, I don't think this is actually an important part of the design to keep.

 The second piece of feedback was how the progress bar being visible at all times added a sense of urgency.
 When players can see the progress like this, they might be incentivized to minimize downtime on the Decrypter by being ready to immediately claim and slot the next cartridge.
 But this feeling of urgency is completely at odds with the cozy vibes that I'm hoping to give to players.
-Looking back on this now, I also think the UI is distracting, pulling your attention even when its not finished.
+Looking back on this now, I also think the UI is distracting, pulling your attention even when it's not finished.

 The final piece of feedback was on the claim step.
 Once the decryption is finished, the player needs to claim the new unlock.
 But when they do so, they just see the small notification bubble on the build mode shortcut.
-This feels very anticlimatic, especially when this is supposed to be the players reward for successfully unlocking and decrypting the cartridge.
+This feels very anticlimactic, especially when this is supposed to be the player's reward for successfully unlocking and decrypting the cartridge.

 Now you might be wondering why have the claim step at all.
 It would work perfectly fine for the new building to be unlocked as soon as the decryption is complete.
 However, I was worried that players might miss or dismiss a new unlock without the explicit step of needing to claim it.
 I also think there is a bigger dopamine hit when you have to manually click a button to get the reward.
-To double check my instincts, I put out a poll on the game's Discord.
+To double-check my instincts, I put out a poll on the game's Discord.
 The overwhelming majority said they preferred manually claiming new unlocks as well as not knowing what the unlocks are until they are claimed.

 ## Improving the flow